Kerwood/linuxblog-xyz/src/posts/discord-ilo-bot/README.md

 Install `fping` with your package manager. `fping` will send a single ping package and if its a success, exit with `0` and if not, greater than `0`.
 I wrote a oneliner that loops until a ping is successful and after that fires the webhook.

 Write the oneliner to a crontab file and your server will hit that webhook the next time it boots.
 You might need to change the path to `fping` depending på your distribution, use `which fping`.
+Remember to add your webhook URL to end of the command.

 ```sh
 cat << EOF > /etc/cron.d/discord-webhook